 A short branch sometimes starts growing and becomes a long branch.
 On the other hand, a long branch may shorten its ends and give rise to a short branch.
-The tree is deciduous and falls its leaves in the autumn, which are golden-brown in color at the time.
+The tree is deciduous and falls Ginkgo Biloba leaves in the autumn, which are golden-brown in color at the time.
 The color may vary in some cultivars, however.

 The trunk and long shoots produce annual growth rings each year, due to the conspicuous activity of vascular cambium, which continues to add secondary phloem and secondary xylem each year and is responsible for the lateral growth.
 Short shoots do not show much lateral growth, and only softwood develops.
 When you cut a long shoot or the trunk, the impermeable heartwood is visible.

 ” would you like to visit Highbush Cranberry Viburnum trilobum “

 The leaf is usually bilobed, dichotomously veined, and fan-shaped, much like maple and maidenhair fern leaf.
 However, these features are not consistent and there may be slight variations.
 The leaves on short branches are truly bilobed, but, the long branches leaves are divided into two lobes through a sinus, and each lobe may be further lobed.
 Multilobed leaves are also found on new branches.